haroohie-club/HaroohieSite/content/blog/16.2024-13-24-housekeeping-update/en.md

 ## Chokuretsu Progress

 We're still hard at work and progress on Episode 4 has been consistent, if slow-going.
-For context, here's a graph prepared by our lead translator, Millie, detailing the translation project over the course of the entire project.
+For context, here's a graph prepared by our lead translator, Millie, detailing the translation progress over the course of the entire project.

 ![Graph showing the rate of translation being very fast for the first three episodes and then significantly slowing for Episode 4](/images/blog/0016/01_translation_rate.png)